-One of my favorite startup stories is of Scott Heiferman — co-founder and CEO of Meetup.
+One of my favorite startup stories is of Scott Heiferman, co-founder and CEO of Meetup.
 He had carried fancy titles at companies like Sony and never thought he’d be getting into the game of a startup that fostered a local community.
-That is, until September 11th happened, and he found himself living in New York surrounded by neighbors who he didn’t know and who didn’t have a good tool to assimilate.
+That is, until September 11 happened, and he found himself living in New York surrounded by neighbors whom he didn’t know and who didn’t have a good tool to assimilate.

 And so, the idea for Meetup.com was born, to bring together solo hikers who might want to do a group hike, or photographers who want to meet up and do a photo shoot.
 There are groups for people who have anxiety and need support, and singles who want to mingle.

 When I just looked, there were 156 meetups within five miles of me.
-In those groups, there are anywhere between five and two-hundred members.
-Heiferman created a startup to bring people together, to self-educate and collaborate.
+In those groups, there are anywhere between five and 200 members.
+Heiferman created a startup to bring people together, to self-educate, and to collaborate.
 The community is tight and gives you a warm, fuzzy feeling.